alexrobincrabbe/Boopball/README.md

 ## Background music

 - The background music can be turned on or off by the user
-- It was chosen to be upbeat and mellow enough to blend into the backgroud
+- It was chosen to be upbeat and mellow enough to blend into the background
 - I reduced the volume so that it didn't overwhelm the sound effects

 ## Sound Effects